bbauska/W3Cx-2of5/README.md

 ```

 It is also important to know that, in HTML, <b>double and single quotes
-are almost interchangeable, but they have to match**.
+are almost interchangeable, but they have to match</b>.
 If you start a
 string with a double quote, the computer will not end it until it sees
 another double quote.
 Any single quotes will be happily considered part
 of the string, which is handy if you need quotation marks in your